 - Please review your document thoroughly before attending our office.
 We cannot review the document with you.
 Once you arrive at our office you should be ready to sign.
 If you have questions about your document, please direct them to whoever is requesting the document from you.

-- You will need to email the document to us.
-We do not insert USB sticks into our computer.
+- We do not insert USB sticks into our computer.

 - We will not format your document for you

 - We cannot allow you to use our computer (yes, some people request this)

 - Please do not ask the front desk receptionist for information about our pricing, policies, your document, etc. The receptionist does not work for Walk-In Notary.
 This is the suite receptionist that works for the owner of the building and/or suite.
 The receptionist is not qualified to answer questions about notarization, our pricing, etc.

 - The completed, but not signed documents.
 We cannot assist you in the completion of the documents beyond the notarization of the forms.
 We are not permitted to enter details in the forms.
 This should be done by your lawyer in advance of your meeting with the Notary.

 - Please bring in adequate Photo Identification.
 We generally require one piece of government issued photo identification.
 However, some Real Estate Documents require additional IDs to be presented.
 Please review the documents and/or receive instructions from your lawyer as to which IDs must be reviewed by the Notary.

 - Please note that we cannot give any legal advice regarding the transaction.
 All advice regarding the details and the requirements of your transaction should come from your lawyer.